-This analysis focuses on the impact of construction activities during the construction period beginning August 2019 for 9 months.
+This analysis focuses on the impact of construction activities during the construction period beginning in the spring of 2019 for 8 to 9 months.
 The 2019 Existing condition was developed to represent the existing traffic condition in the year 2019, and the 2019 Construction condition was developed to represent the existing condition with peak construction period.
 The PM peak hour (between 4 PM and 6 PM) generally has the highest number of trips compared to the AM peak hour (between 7 AM and 9 AM), and was considered the peak hour period for the analysis which follows the City of Santa Cruz guidance.
 The acceptable LOS is LOS D per city's current Transportation Impact Study Guidelines.
 A traffic impact study is required if a project is likely to generate 50 or more vehicle trips during the PM peak hour.